Autonomous spaceport drone ship: A Shortfall of Gravitas

 A fourth ASDS, A Shortfall of Gravitas (ASOG), was announced in February 2018 and was originally planned to enter service in mid-2019.
+It was made by modifying Marmac 302.
 In October 2020, Elon Musk re-affirmed plans to build a ship of this name.
 In January 2021, Marmac 302 was spotted at Bollinger Fourchon site.
 On 6 April 2021, NASASpaceFlight.com spotted the Octagrabber presumed to be for A Shortfall of Gravitas at the Cidco Road facility in Cocoa Beach, Florida.
 It may have originated as an upgraded Octagrabber for Just Read The Instructions.
 By mid April 2021, Marmac 302 had scaffolding to prepare for construction, which was confirmed on 9 May 2021.
 It joined the East Coast fleet in July, after sending OCISLY to the West Coast in July 2021.

 On 9 July 2021, Elon Musk tweeted aerial footage of the completed drone ship in the Gulf of Mexico while undergoing its first sea-trials.
 According to him, this drone ship will not require a tug boat to be towed to the landing area.
 ASOG is used to support rocket launches from a base at Port Canaveral.
 After completing a sea trial in Port Fourchon, transiting over the Gulf of Mexico while being towed by Finn Falgout from its construction port, Port Fourchon to its recovery base, Port Canaveral, arriving at 16:47 UTC on 15 July 2021, and completing a number of sea trials, it successfully completed its first booster landing attempt for a Falcon 9 first-stage booster B1061.4 being used in CRS-23 mission at 300 km downrange in the Atlantic Ocean, becoming the first ASDS to land a first stage booster in its maiden landing attempt.

-ASOG is currently based at Port Canaveral to support east coast recovery operations.
+ASOG is based at Port Canaveral to support east coast recovery operations.